-This level is suitable for extremely fit people with mountaineering skills and knowledge.
-An extreme level of altitude and weather are to be encountered and may have to use ice axes and crampons on some of the treks.
+This level of trip difficulty grading is suitable for extremely fit people. with mountaineering skills and knowledge.
+An extreme level of altitude and bad weather.
+It may have to use ice axes and crampons on some of the treks.
 Stamina is the key to success in this level of the trek.
 Walking times: 6-10 hours per day for up to 25 days, including rest days.
 Altitude: up to 6000m Terrain: Rough and rocky sections.
 An excessive amount of ascents and descents.
 Remoteness: Includes remote areas, with no access to villages and local infrastructure.